sjbennett123/gloryforthefist/content/rules/playtest/playtest_properties.md

 Any rooms that you are not interested in keeping or no longer wish to use can be demolished.
 There is a cost associated with demolishing a room to cover the labor and materials needed to complete the task.
 The demolition also takes time, depending on the size of the room.
 When demolition of a room begins, the overall condition of your property decreases.
 As the demolition continues, the condition of your property increases until it returns to 100% when the demolition is complete.

-If your property has enough free room space, you can opt to build new rooms.
+If your property has enough available room space, you can opt to build new rooms.
 Each room has its own cost and construction time.
 Once construction begins on your new room, the overall condition of the property decreases.
 As construction continues, the condition of your property increases until it returns to 100% when construction is complete and the room is usable.

 For a list of room types and their functions, please see Table 1-3 (Estate Room Types).